 - your life experiences

 So if you feel that counselling could help, don’t feel it’s a weakness to ask for it.
-In fact, it takes a lot of courage to seek help with a counsellor.
+In fact, it takes a lot of courage to seek help from a counsellor.
 It shows that you’re taking control of things.

-In the long run it may make you a much stronger person and help lessen the struggle you’re going through.
+In the long run, it may make you a much stronger person and help lessen the struggle you’re going through.

 Giving yourself time